pkkrsingh877/misssummary/list_of_features.md

 1. The Category feature, unique categories
 2. The Tag feature, many tags
 3. View Count for all blogs
+4. Create WYSIWYG editor in edit and new so it's easier to create nice customisable posts.

 ## Features That Have Been Added